Rachiee/Rachi.tres/README.md

 # Rachi.tres
-This is Zuri Calculator Task
+This is the Zuri Calculator Task
 Link to hosted page - https://rachiee.github.io/Rachi.tres/